 - You’re receiving specialized care

-- You want to avoid delaying treatment due to financial strain
+- You want to avoid treatment due to financial strain

 🏥 Benefits of Seeing a Doctor Who Accepts Letters of Protection (LOPs)